 If development has been carried out without the necessary permission the local planning authority may decide to take enforcement action.

-What is likely to happen with planning enforcement action
+What is likely to happen with planning enforcement action?

 The process often starts with the local planning authority serving a planning contravention notice to find out more information about the development and who owns this land.
 This may then be followed by the service of an enforcement or breach of condition notice.
-The notice will set out the alleged breach of planning control; what you need to do in order to remedy the breach; and the timescale within which this must be done.
+The notice will set out the alleged breach of planning control, what you need to do to remedy the breach; and the timescale within which this must be done.